 extreme professional caution in respecting the rights of the weak

-.
+and discriminated.
 Therefore, discriminating information or

 opinions or such information or opinions which incite to violence or to inhuman